erikringsmuth/requirejs-router/readme.md

 Remove an event handler.
 If you want remove an event handler you need to keep a reference to it so you can tell router.off() with the original event handler.

 ## How to use
-There is only one instance of the router.
-Using RequireJS to load the router in multiple modules will always load the same router.

-There are two ways MV* frameworks handle routing and rendering views.
+There are two ways JavaScript frameworks handle routing and rendering views.
 The most common way is to have `main.js` start the app which renders the layout (header, footer, etc.).
 Once the layout is rendered the router loads the content view and attaches it to the layout.
 This is the top-down approach.

 Alternatively you can have `main.js` directly load the content view and have the content view inject the layout.
 This is the IoC approach.
-The layout is now completely decoupled from the router.
+The layout is completely decoupled from the router.
 This is the simplest and most dynamic approach.

 ### IoC approach
 Example framework: [nex-js](http://erikringsmuth.github.io/nex-js/)